Designing and Evaluating AI Margin Notes in Document Reader Software: Experimental Method

 \subsection{Apparatus}

-Our experimental system was a custom Node.js and React web application that implemented two types of interfaces, one for each stage: the reading interface, where participants read a document and interacted with an LLM using a specific technique (\autoref{fig:interface}); and the testing interface, where participants answered time-bounded, multiple-choice reading comprehension tests.
+Our experimental system was a custom Node.js and React web application that implemented two types of interfaces, one for each stage: the reading interface, where participants read a document and interacted with an LLM using a specific technique (\autoref{fig:interface}); and the testing interface, where participants answered time-bounded, multiple-choice reading comprehension tests. \emph{The supplementary video demonstrates both interfaces.}